 - 4 Leverage core capacities of private sector to support strategic planning, implementation and evaluation of health programmes.

 - 5 Exchange best practices and infuse innovations within India and across the globe.

 - 6 Create sustainable self-supporting operational model to sustain and scale interventions in TB and malaria.

-Tuberculosis and malaria are endemic diseases in India accounting for over 4.23 lakh (0.42 million) deaths annually.
+Tuberculosis and malaria are endemic diseases in India accounting for over 4.2 lakh deaths annually.
 Innovative and 'out of the box' products and processes are needed to eliminate the diseases in the next decade.
 India Health Fund (IHF) aims to anchor such validated innovations and enable them to reach scale.

 IHF collaborates with donors and investors to share investment decisions regarding raising and deployment of USD150 million to support strategic projects and solutions aimed at eliminaion of TB and malaria.
 Contributions from varied sources can be pooled as corpus or for specific areas.